HP-Robotics/HPRoboticsDesign/docs/learning-course/course-setup/new-to-onshape/performance-tuning.md

 ## Performance Tuning

+!!!
+Warning
+    2823 -- Skip this section for now, if onshape has poor performance later you may want to revisit

 After your initial account setup, Onshape will run a browser check to ensure compatibility.
 Depending on your browser, additional steps can be taken to improve performance.

 !!!
 Tip